 Board of trustees

-Our Board of trustees currently comprises of ten unpaid trustees who are also the directors of the company limited by guarantee.
+Our Board of trustees currently comprises of eleven unpaid trustees who are also the directors of the company limited by guarantee.
 Trustees may be elected to serve for three years and can be re-elected for a second term.
 After six years, Trustees must take a minimum 12 months’ break before being eligible for reappointment.
 They delegate day to day operations of the organisation to the Executive Management Team headed by the Chief Executive.

 How we're funded